 Share this Image On Your Site

 Although we covered quite a few types of stitches, this is only the beginning.
 As you become more proficient with sewing stitches, you will discover even more techniques for you to master.
-A good general sewing book is an invaluable resource.
-Find something that suits your learning style.

 Do you have questions or feedback about these different kinds of stitches?
 Let us know in the comments below.